BinarCode/laravel-restify/UPGRADING.md

 instead of the previous, inconsistent 60 second fallback.
 This only affects an app that enabled `restify.cache.policies.enabled` while publishing a `config/restify.php` that omits the `ttl` key - a normal config, where the key keeps its default, is unaffected.

+### `sync` now enforces a field's `canDetach` on the rows it removes

+`POST .../sync/{field}` calls the underlying relationship's `sync()`, which both attaches new rows and detaches rows missing from the payload - but only the attached side ever ran the field's authorization; a row `sync` removed skipped `canDetach` entirely, unlike `detach`, which always ran it.

+If a `BelongsToMany` field declares `canDetach`, `sync` now calls it for every currently-attached row the request would remove, before making any change.
+A denial gets a `403` and the sync does not run at all, not even the additions.
+A `sync` that only adds rows is unaffected.
+A field without `canDetach` behaves exactly as before.

+If you rely on `sync` being able to remove rows regardless of `canDetach`, either drop `canDetach` from that field or make its callback return `true` for the ids you expect `sync` to keep removing.